katavie/ma_hacks_workshop/README.md

 3. `rbenv install $(cat .ruby-version)` (installs this version of ruby)
 4. `rbenv local $(cat .ruby-version)` (selects this version of ruby)

+### Installing Postgres

+You can either install via home brew with `brew install postgres` or via downloading the app from [Postgres](https://postgresapp.com/)

+Start postgres

+If installed via homebrew `brew services start postgres` or if you installed the application, go to applications and select postgres.

 ### OSX Scripted Configuration

 After you have cloned this repo, run this setup script to set up your machine